mattbis/msmeo.runmetaphase.lib/README.md

 intended for configuration when metadata is concerned; the main reason i want this is when you start dealing with other languages and tooling its a big bull of mud of stuff... you can doit pretty eloquently but i cant help but get annoyed at duplicating anything, rather id define a logic model and then this generates everything.. it does exist, but here you can use your fav language instead... or a mixture... ( one reason why id do it )... often this stuff is core to everything... so it also should be how ai is controlled etc// like an extended config file...  with schema stuff.. etc

-defs stack, run until destroyed, selectors have to be explicit and enabled.. but very powerful..
+defs stack, run until destroyed, called often, selectors have to be explicit and enabled.. but very powerful..

 i like making extremely configurable things... so you could entirely redefine parts of the tool logic easily...